-- (h) Types of Testing for Alcohol And/or Controlled Substances. - (1) Commercial driver's licenses.
+- (1) Commercial driver's licenses.
 All employees who are required to hold commercial driver's licenses shall be subject to testing for alcohol and/or controlled substances as required by federal and State of Ohio law. - (2) Firearms.
-All employees who are required to carry firearms shall be subject to testing for alcohol and/or controlled substances pursuant to a testing program established by their appointing authority.
+All employees who are required and/or permitted to carry firearms in the course of their employment shall be subject to testing for alcohol and/or controlled substances pursuant to a testing program established by their appointing authority.
 Each appointing authority that has employees who are required to carry firearms shall establish a testing program and shall provide a copy of its program's policies and procedures to the County Executive. - (3) Other employees.
-All employees, other than those described in subsections (h)(1) and (2) shall be required to submit to testing for alcohol and/or controlled substances under the following circumstances: - A. Pre-employment Testing: Prior to an offer of employment with the County of Summit, the applicant for employment shall be tested for controlled substances.
-The applicant shall not be hired unless the controlled substance test is negative.
-Any applicant who refuses a controlled substance test shall not be hired.
-An applicant who is not hired due to the applicant's refusal to submit to a test for controlled substances or due to a positive test for controlled substances shall be ineligible to apply for County employment for a period of one year. - Consent form.
+All employees, other than those described in subsections (h)(1) and (2) of this Section shall be required to submit to testing for alcohol and/or controlled substances under the following circumstances: - A. Pre-employment Testing: Prior to an offer of employment with the County of Summit, the applicant for employment shall be tested for controlled substances and alcohol.
+The applicant shall not be hired unless the controlled substance and alcohol tests are negative.
+Any applicant who refuses a controlled substance and/or alcohol test shall not be hired.
+An applicant who is not hired due to the applicant's refusal to submit to a test for controlled substances and/or alcohol or due to a positive test for controlled substances and/or alcohol shall be ineligible to apply for County employment for a period of one year. - 1.
+Consent form.
 Prior to pre-employment testing, the appointing authority shall present a standard form issued by the County Executive to the applicant consenting to the pre-employment testing. - 2.
 Right of appeal.
-If the pre-employment test is positive, the applicant shall have the right to file a written appeal to the Human Resource Commission concerning the validity of the test.
-The Human Resource Commission's rules concerning appeals of employment decisions shall apply.
-The Human Resource Commission may rule that the test is valid or order that a second test be performed.
+If the pre-employment test is positive, the applicant shall have the right to file a written appeal to the Commission concerning the validity of the test.
+The Commission's rules concerning appeals of employment decisions shall apply.
+The Commission may rule that the test is valid or order that a second test be performed.
 The order of the Human Resource Commission is final.
 If the test is ruled valid, the applicant shall not be hired.
-If a second test is ordered and the test is positive, the applicant shall not be hired.
+If a second test is ordered and the test is positive, the applicant shall not be hired. - B. Post-accident Testing: All employees who may have caused or contributed to an accident on duty, as defined below, and where there is reasonable suspicion of use of alcohol and/or controlled substances, as set forth in subsection C. below, that employee will be required to submit to drug and/or alcohol testing.
+The test will be administered as soon as possible after the employee involved has received the necessary medical treatment, or within 8 hours for alcohol testing and 32 hours for testing of controlled substances.
+An accident is defined as an unplanned, unexpected, or unintended event that occurs during the conduct of County business, or during work hours, including but not limited to, an event in the course of County business that results in:

-- B. Post-accident Testing: All employees who may have caused or contributed to an accident on the job, as defined below, and where there is reasonable suspicion of use of alcohol and/or controlled substances, as set forth in subsection C., that employee will be required to submit to drug and/or alcohol testing.
-The test will be administered as soon as possible after the employee involved has received the necessary medical treatment, or within 8 hours for alcohol testing and 32 hours for testing of other drugs.
-An accident is defined as an unplanned, unexpected, or unintended event that occurs during the conduct of County business, or during work hours, including but not limited to, an event in the course of County business that results in: - i.
-A fatality, - ii.
-Bodily injury requiring off-site medical treatment, - iii.
-Vehicular damage where the driver is cited and requires the damaged vehicle to be towed, or - iv.
+- 1. A fatality, - 2.
+Bodily injury requiring off-site medical treatment, - 3.
+Vehicular damage where the driver is cited and requires the damaged vehicle to be towed, or - 4.
 Property damage.